dkamilov/FootballData/README.md

-# FootballData
-Football competitions and matches.
+Football competitions and matches from https://www.football-data.org/.